wavefrontHQ/docs/pages/doc/logging_overview.md

 ## View Logs and Troubleshoot

-When logs have started flowing into your Wavefront instance, as a user with the **Logs** permission, you can:
+When logs start flowing into our service, as a user with the **Logs** permission, you can:
 * Go to the [Logs Browser](logging_log_browser.html) directly to view and explore logs.
 * You can [create a logs chart](logging_logs_chart.html) on a dashboard so you can troubleshoot faster.
 * [Drill into the Logs Browser](logging_drill_into_logs.html) from charts, alerts, application map, and the Traces Browser.